 Citrus Evaluation Blocks

 In addition to the Citrus Variety Collection, there are three collections of commercially important citrus varieties maintained in California.
 These Citrus Evaluation Blocks which are also called Demonstration Blocks are each collections of approximately 200 trees which include varieties that are also present in the Citrus Variety Collection.
 One is located at the UC Lindcove Research and Extension Center (Lindcove CA), the second at the UC South Coast Research and Extension Center(Irvine CA), and the third at the UC Riverside Coachella Valley Agricultural Research Station(Thermal CA).
 These Evaluation Blocks serve as demonstration material for periodic field days that allow industry representatives to evaluate new varieties.
 In addition, along with the Citrus Variety Collection, they serve as sources of fruit for fruit displays and for research conducted by T.L.
-Kahn and T. Siebert to evaluate fruit quality traits for trueness-to-type and commercial potential evaluation.
+Kahn, T. Siebert Wooldridge, and K. Trunnelle to evaluate fruit quality traits for trueness-to-type and commercial potential evaluation.